 Dr. Jason Comander is a member of the Mass.
 Eye and Ear Inherited Retinal Disorders Service and Retina Service, where he specializes in diagnosing and treating inherited retinal diseases.
-He is also a member of the Ocular Genomics Institute and the Berman-Gund Laboratory for Retinal Degenerations.
+He is also a member of the Ocular Genomics Institute, the Berman-Gund Laboratory for Retinal Degenerations, and the Howe Laboratory.

 Dr. Comander is a graduate of Harvard Medical School (HMS), where he earned his medical degree and his PhD in Experimental Pathology.
 He completed a clinical fellowship at Brigham and Women's Hospital, followed by an ophthalmology residency in the HMS Department of Ophthalmology.

 As a clinician-scientist, Dr. Comander's research primarily focuses on the genetics and treatment of inherited retinal diseases.
 He has studied the genetic basis of distinct forms of retinitis pigmentosa, investigated methods to assay the functional significance of human mutations, and tested techniques for retinal gene therapy in primates.
 He also is an investigator and surgeon for a number of ongoing clinical trials for patients with inherited retinal disorders.